 Recoverability: One soil disturbance study (Suazo et al. 2012) found no difference between density of Lupinus spp. between disturbed and undisturbed sites, suggesting that while desert lupines can grow on disturbed sites, they do not necessarily prefer them.
 Lupinus density did, however, slightly increase in disturbed plots paired with a water addition treatment (Suazo et al. 2012), suggesting that lupines can successfully colonize disturbed areas if provided adequate resources.
-L. arizonicus commonly grows in roadsides, and some other species grow in washes.
+Lupinus arizonicus commonly grows in roadsides, and some other species grow in washes.
 Lupines in other systems are good colonizers, for example, on Mt.
 Lassen and Mt.
-St. Helens (J. Perkins – Mojave Desert Restoratoin Program Coordinator, BLM – CA, pers. comm., 2019).
+St. Helens (J. Perkins – Mojave Desert Restoration Program Coordinator, BLM – CA, pers. comm., 2019).
 The range of L. concinnus extends into chaparral, where this species has been recorded in burned areas (Vogl and Schorr 1972).
 However, there are no reports of fire recovery of this species in low elevation desert.
 The relatively large seeds of desert lupines may be dispersed by rodents (Vander Wall 1990).

 Lycium spp.
 (Solanaceae)